-The objectives of the Company's capital management policy are twofold.
-Firstly, it aims to ensure that capital continues to be adequate to maintain the safety and stability of FIL Life Ireland, assuring a high level of confidence in the Company.
+The objectives of the Company's capital management policy is to ensure that capital continues to be adequate to maintain the safety and stability of FIL Life Ireland thus assuring a high level of confidence in the Company.

-It is the policy of FIL Life Ireland to maintain sufficient capital to readily absorb its material risks, based on current volumes of business and any new business expected to be written over the next year.
 Under normal circumstances, the Company will maintain a capital buffer in excess of its calculated SCR, the amount of which is determined in accordance with the Company's Risk Appetite.
 Current levels of solvency coverage are monitored closely against set limits with trigger levels as set by the Board.